ssnofall/codefin/SECURITY.md

 We thank the following security researchers for their responsible disclosures:

-*No vulnerabilities have been reported yet.
-Be the first!*
+*No vulnerabilities have been reported yet.*

 ---